 Facebook Messenger is great for sending messages, photos, and videos to your friends.
 Pictures instantly taken or stored on the phone can be shared with one click.

 To share images with a group, all you need to do is tap the people icon, choose your targets, and then create a new group with those people.

-Note that Messenger has extremely limited photo editing capabilities, so it’s best to do all of that outside of the app.
+Note that Messenger has minimal photo editing capabilities, so it’s best to do all of that outside of the app.
 The quality when sharing photos and videos in Messenger, however, is quite impressive.

-Google Hangouts has really come into its own to become one of the most preferred communication tools worldwide.
+Google Hangouts has seriously come into its own to become one of the most preferred communication tools worldwide.